-Bus Element Bit Polarity

-0-31 N.O./N.C.
-Width Offset
+Bus Element Bit 0-31 Polarity N.O./N.C.
+Width Offset $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$

-V V V V

 The "Set Date/Time" assignment will set the date and time of the controller.
-The width can be set from 1 to 32 bits but should always be set to 32 bits to get the correct results.
+The width can be set from 1 to 32 bits but should always be set to 32 to get the correct results.
 The input value will be read as the number of seconds since 00:00:00 January 1, 1970 (POSIX time or Epoch time).
 If the input value changes and it is non-zero the date and time of the controller will be set to the new value.